bharathsudharsan/Edge2Guard/README.md

 **Data_preprocessing_and_E2G_model_training.ipynb:** We pre-process the data to group it into four categories.
 We follow a 70-30 Training-testing split and used all the 115 features.
 We use this pre-processed data and train multiple supervised learning and One-class learning models, and evaluate it using Accuracy, F1 score, Kappa, and Matthews Correlation Coefficient (MCC) metrics.

 **Benign/Gafgyt/Mirai_data_profile.html:** Here, we generate and present the profile reports from the DataFrame of the Benign/Gafgyt/Mirai traffic data to facilitate exploratory data analysis.
 In the report's *Overview* section, the high-level data statistics starting from the number of variables until the average record size in memory is available.
 The next variables section contains multiple subsections such as *Statistics, Histograms, Common values*, and *Extreme values* to describe each of the available 117 variables.

+**Note:** Download the Benign/Gafgyt/Mirai_data_profile.html file, then open via browser (cannot view directly from the repo).
+The file content sample in below image (scroll after opening to explore more provided analysis).

 **E2G_model_training_and_evaluation_results.docx:** This file contains the detailed evaluation results (confusion Matrix, precision, recall, f1-score, support, accuracy, macro avg, weighted avg) of all the types of E2G attack detecting classifiers trained using the preprocessed data along with the feature importance for each type of model.